 In cases where Early Resolution is unsuccessful or inappropriate (such as when the facts are in dispute in reports of serious misconduct or reports involve individuals with a pattern of inappropriate behavior), HR Policy & Labor Relations will assign an HR Investigator to complete a Formal Investigation.
 HR Investigators are independent and neutral fact-finders and, as such, do not provide advocacy, counseling, or serve as a representative for any party.

 An HR Investigator conducts an investigation by interviewing the parties involved, including witnesses, and reviewing and evaluating other available evidence.
-The HR Investigator then determines whether the evidence supports a finding that University policy has been violated and issues a written report of their findings to the University administrator responsible for determining appropriate action.
+The HR Investigator then determines whether the evidence supports a finding that University policy has been violated and provides the findings to the University administrator responsible for determining appropriate action.

 Complaints or Grievances